oacikel/weatherapp/README.md

 ● All CRUD operations
 ● Use Kotlin instead of Java for MainActivity

-note 1:In order to stop having Network request limitation issues, continuous request feature has been commented out.
+note 1:In order to stop having Network request limitation issues, refresh feature has been commented out.
 Please call viewModel.requestLocationUpdates() if you want to utilize this feature.

 note 2:Normally API keys are stored within the global properties file for security reasons.